Stabilizing the Splits through Minimax Decision Trees: Minimax decision trees for classification

 With this preparation, the results in this section follow the same logical arc as in the regression setting.
-Theorem~\ref{thm:minimax exp decay 2-1} treats the marginally atomless case and shows that, under the cyclic MinimaxSplit schedule, the log-odds process $\{M_{k}\}$ contracts in mean square at an exponential rate that depends only on the dimension and the coordinate range.
+Theorem~\ref{thm:minimax exp decay 2-1} treats the marginally atomless case and shows that, under the cyclic MinimaxSplit schedule, the cross entropy contracts exponentially in $\lfloor k/d\rfloor$.
 Theorem~\ref{thm:atomic-1} covers the complementary purely atomic setting.
-Here, we need a mild anti-concentration assumption on coordinate masses; the theorem then delivers an explicit upper bound for $\mathbb{E}[(Y-M_{k})^{2}]$ that reflects the discrete resolution $N$ of the atoms.
+Here, we need a mild anti-concentration assumption on coordinate masses; the theorem then delivers an explicit upper bound for $\E[\log(1+e^{-YM_{k}})]$ that reflects the discrete resolution $N$ of the atoms.
 Finally, Theorem~\ref{thm:oracle-1} translates these bounds into an oracle inequality for the excess classification risk of $g_{k}$ under the 0-1 loss via standard calibration between cross-entropy and misclassification.

 \begin{thm} Suppose that $\bX$ is marginally atomless.
 Let the associated process $\{M_{k}\}_{k\geq0}$ be constructed from \eqref{eq:Mk-1} using the cyclic MinimaxSplit algorithm.
 Then uniformly for any $k\geq0$,